 2 Mental Health

 2 Care of the Elderly

-The PgDip consists of 7 taught modules which total 120 credits and a Clinical Competence Module.
+The PgDip consists of 7 taught modules and 2 clinical competence modules which totals 360 credits.
 These modules occur throughout the PA programme with some modules running over the 2 years.

 Foundations of Clinical Medicine 1 (30 credits)